 - Will your IT team manage the migration in-house or will you use a migration partner?

 “On-prem” defined: On-prem, also called on-premise, means you install, store and manage AEM on your internal computers and servers.
 With AEM Cloud, Adobe hosts and maintains the software.

-AEM on-prem requires significantly more full-time IT staff to manage compared to AEM Cloud, which was released in 2020.
+AEM on-prem requires significantly more full-time IT staff to manage compared to AEM cloud services, which was released in 2020.

 #3 — Evaluate your marketing strategy and results

 AEM will allow you to create more personalized content experiences faster … and with fewer resources.
 It enables you to scale!

 But, what if the content you’re creating now isn’t customer-focused or isn’t resonating with your audiences and getting results?
 Upgrading to AEM might help you get more of that content that’s not working to your audiences faster.

 You need to evaluate your strategy to ensure it considers the entire customer journey so you’re confident that migrating to AEM will only accelerate results.

 This is in marketing’s wheelhouse to identify what content is performing, what isn’t, and to understand if current processes are producing desired results.